 3. Suburb demographic profile – understand who your neighbours are likely to be

 There are some simple ways to check who you neighbours are likely to be before buying a property.
 Suburb profile data is readily available online, and you can easily determine if the area is made up predominantly of owner occupiers or renters.
 The general spread across all housing is approximately 70% of all properties being owned by owner occupiers versus only 30% being owned by investors.
-If you are a home buyer, you may want to ensure you are living amongst other homeowners?
+If you are a home buyer, you may want to ensure you are living among other homeowners?
 Of if you are an investor it may be important to you to invest in an area that is not already saturated with other investors?

 4. Certification and/or Home Building / Home Warranty insurance for renovations and extensions